devdevgoat/coming-of-aige/COA_CH005.md

 "Sorry about that, I kinda froze back there."

 "Hey, remember what I said.
-Don't do anything stupid-"
+Don't do anything st-"

-"Shut up, Victor!," she said, interuppting the same axiom he'd repeated since burning out of the parking lot.
-"This whole damn thing was stupid."
+"Shut up, Victor!," she said, interrupting the same axiom he'd repeated since burning out of the parking lot.
+"This whole damn situation is stupid."

 "What are you pissed at me for?
 It's your fault we're in this mess!
 If you hadn't," but before he could finish, Carla slapped stormed off, pounding the hood of the car as she passed it.